 By Ian Pearson

-Darwinian Evolution will have limited impact on the future of Homo Sapiens, since other kinds of evolution, such as breeding, genetic engineering and electronics will take over as dominant factors.
+Darwinian Evolution will have limited impact on the future of Homo sapiens, since other kinds of evolution, such as breeding, genetic engineering and electronics will take over as dominant factors.

 By Ian Pearson